overwolf/overwolf.github.io/docs/topics/data-persistence.md

 ## Web Storage

-Web Storage provides a simple means to store key/value pairs in a user's browser.
+Web Storage provides a way to store key/value pairs in a user's browser.

 * Web Storage is persistent.
-Once a value is stored, it doesn't disappear or expire until the application, or the user explicitly removes it.
+Once a value is stored, it doesn't disappear or expire until the application or the user explicitly removes it.
 * Web Storage can handle large amounts of data.
 Current browsers limit total size per storage area to 5MB.
 * Web Storage doesn't depend on the server and sends no data to the server.
-You're free to store data locally and sync it with the server asynchronously, of course, but Web Storage works equally well and is just as useful offline as it is online.
+You're free to store data locally and sync it with the server asynchronously, but Web Storage works equally well and is just as useful offline as it is online.
 * Web Storage provides four primary methods — getItem(key); setItem(key,value); removeItem(key); and clear().

 Web Storage includes two different types of storage: SessionStorage and LocalStorage.